dladams/dune-larrel/README.md

 larrel -u

 # Or to build with a specific qualifier, e.g. linux debug`:
-larrel -uq e7:debug
+larrel -uq e9:debug
 # or mac debug:
-larrel -uq e7:noifdh:debug
+larrel -uq e9:noifdh:debug

 # Build the manifest for creating a SciSoft dune bundle.
 # Manifest will be in workdir/manifests
 larrel -m

 # Or to build with a specific qualifier:
+larrel -mq e9:debug
+# or
-larrel -mq e7:debug
+larrel -mq e9:noifdh:debug

 # Informational commands
 upslist larsoft